 - a.
-Assess and verify:
+Assess, verify and, and document:

 - Presence of current history and physical.

 - Presence of signed/competed informed consent.

-- Baseline vital signs, including heart rate, cardiac rhythm, blood pressure, respiratory rate, and oxygen saturation. - Pain assessment. - Fasting (NPO) status. - Level of sedation / responsiveness. - b.
+- Baseline vital signs, including heart rate, cardiac rhythm, blood pressure, respiratory rate, and oxygen saturation.

+- Pain assessment.

+- Fasting (NPO) status.

+- Level of sedation / responsiveness.

+- b.
 Secure intravenous access in all patients receiving intravenous medications.
-For pediatric patients receiving moderate/deep sedation through routes other than intravenously, the patient's physician may determine if intravenous access is necessary.
-If it is determined that intravenous access is not necessary, then personnel and equipment necessary to start an intravenous line should be immediately available. - c.
+For pediatric patients receiving moderate/deep sedation through routes other than intravenously, the patient's physician may determine if intravenous access

+is necessary.
+If it is determined that intravenous access is not necessary, then personnel and equipment necessary to start an intravenous line should be immediately available.

+- c.
 Ensure proper placement of blood pressure cuff, pulse oximeter, and cardiac monitoring equipment. - d.
 Ensure proper administration of oxygen via nasal cannula/mask per physician or as appropriate. - e.
-Universal Protocol DHS Standardized Non-OR Procedural Time Out Checklist should be utilized during the Universal Protocol.
-It includes all elements of the "ASK-NICE" checklist, including: - Pre-operative verification of the correct person, procedure and site. - Marking of the operative site and laterality, where applicable. - "Time Out" immediately before starting the procedure. - f.
+Universal Protocol Implementation of Universal protocol should contain all the elements as required by current policy and include: - Pre-operative verification of the correct person, procedure and site. - Marking of the operative site and laterality, where applicable. - "Time Out" immediately before starting the procedure. - f.
 Remain with the patient from the time sedation is initiated.